datvo06/datvo06.github.io/_pages/about.md

 For applying deep learning to improve the performance of program debugging, I have recently published the work title [FFL: Fine-grained Fault Localization for Student Program](https://datvo06.github.io/assets/pdf/FFL_final.pdf)

 **Experiences**
+I worked in Cinnamon AI, The University of Melbourne, and Singapore Management University

 **Extra-activities**
+Building robots